 The rich young ruler represents what was best about the Jewish nation.
 He was young, wealthy, knowledgeable of the Law and pious in that he tried to carefully obey it.
 The result of this, however, simply brought him to the point where he realized that something was missing.
 He wanted eternal life and confessed that with all his trying, he had not yet grasped it.
 Jesus tells him that to get "eternal" life, he must leave his "temporal" life (money and position) and follow Him.
 At his meeting with the Lord, the young man found out that his great love of wealth was standing in the way of his eternal life.
 Jesus takes the opportunity here to warn about the danger of wealth and how its pursuit can blind and block a person's ability to see or enter into the spiritual kingdom.

 Peter at this point complains that the Apostles have already given up their wealth to follow Jesus and the Lord reassures Peter that their reward will far outweigh what they've given up for Him.
-In the kingdom, the first (rich and powerful) are last, and the last (humble and weak) first in the kingdom.
+In the kingdom, the first (rich and powerful) are last, and the last (humble and weak) first.

 112. Parable of the laborers in the vineyard